 In reality, margin traders can borrow funds from a lender and utilize their trades in a typical finance system.
 However, in DeFi, this trading is fully decentralized and offers non-custodial lending protocols.
 Due to the fact that smart contracts are connected to the majority of this type of application, many call them “autonomous money markets” at the moment.

-- Fulcrum: it’s a decentralized finance application for tokenizing margin trading and lending processes.
+- Fulcrum: Fulcrum is a decentralized finance application for tokenizing margin trading and lending processes.
 It doesn’t need any KYC and AML, and it offers non-custodial solutions.
 The automated renew and no rollover fees help to maintain a seamless experience.

 - DDEX: DDEX offers instant borrowing, interest in lending from the start, and 5x leveraged trading.
 More so, all the smart contracts are audited and secured along with accessible mobile devices.